 What I’ve listed so far is the absolute minimum you need if you’re going to travel regularly with a tablet.
 But there are some extra accessories that can make your life easier.

 Most tablets can go a fairly long time on a single charge, but this can be exhausted by a really long trip, like a plane flight from the U.S. to Europe or Asia.
 When this happens to you, it’s nice to be able to plug in an external battery and give your device some additional hours of use.
-A couple of good options are the Samsung Animal Edition 11300mAH Battery Pack and the RAVPower Deluxe 14000mAH External Battery.
+Look for something like the RAVPower Deluxe 14000mAH External Battery.

-Even though the iPad doesn’t have either a microSD card slot or a standard USB port, there are quite a few options for adding to the capacity of Apple’s tablets.
-One of the best is the Kingston MobileLite Wireless G2, which will allow you to store files on USB drives or SD cards.
-Another very good option is the SanDisk iXpand Flash Drive, which can be connected to an iPad’s Lightning port or a full-size USB port.
+Even without a standard USB port, there are quite a few options for adding flash drives to iOS tablets.
+One of the best is the SanDisk iXpand Flash Drive, which can be connected to an iPad’s Lightning port or a full-size USB port on a laptop or PC.
 Additional options are and the SanDisk Connect Wireless Stick, the Strontium iDrive USB 3.0, and the PhotoFast i-FlashDrive MAX.

 I keep dozens of movies and TV shows as well as ebooks on cards, and I’m never at a loss for something to keep me entertained when I’m 30,000 feet over Kansas, and all without taking up the precious storage space built into my tablet.